antarctica/lantern/docs/site.md

 The `base.html.j2` layout provides a common HTML structure including:

+- a `<head>` element with:
+  - HTML meta tags
-- a `<head>` element with HTML metadata and imports for site styles and scripts
+  - site wide imports for site styles and scripts
+  - a `head_scripts_extra` block for including additional scripts
 - a `<body>` element with:
   - a `<header>` element with site navigation, development phase banner and user feedback link
   - a 'content' block for each HTML page's content with minimal padding